 - Proofread Now – a proofreading services site, that list their vacancies here.

 - Edit911 – this site offers a very high standard of proofreading – they only hire PhDs.
-If you’re a doctor, send them your resume and a covering letter.
+If you’re a doctor, send them your resume and a cover letter.

 Now you know what it takes, are you ready to take the next step and help writers worldwide know the difference between their, there, and their, and how to use the Oxford Comma?